 Get to Know Our Program

-Throughout our 75th anniversary year, we invite you to discover how The Chicago Approach continues to prepare senior leaders for the demands of a rapidly changing world.
-Attend an event, delve into cutting-edge research from our faculty, or explore stories from our students and alumni.
-Learn more about Chicago Booth’s Executive MBA Program and the lifelong impact it creates.
+We invite you to discover how The Chicago Approach continues to prepare senior leaders for the demands of a rapidly changing world.
+Attend an event, explore stories from our students and alumni, and learn more about the lifelong impact Chicago Booth’s Executive MBA Program creates.

 Attend an Event